tutstechnology/k8s-crio-install/README.md

 # Install Cluster K8S with CRI-O on Ubuntu 20.04
-## (Master and Workers) and services: CRIO-O, Dashboard, Metrics, Ambassador and Prometheus
+## (Master and Workers) and services: CRI-O, Dashboard, Metrics, Ambassador and Prometheus

 -----------------------
 ### Information: